nousername33/realisticcities/README.md

-# RealisticCities
+# Realistic Cities
+## Info
 Hi!
-This mod is in beta right now, so I'll get to making a wiki eventually, if needed.
-Contact me at HyperZ#6023 if you need help or have a suggestion or have a bug report or really anything.
-Thanks for checking out my mod, please forgive my mistakes, this is my first attempt.
-This mod is for Fabric 1.14.14 for 1.19 - 1.19.2.
+First, thank you so much for checking out my mod.
+This is my first mod, so my optimization is probably terrible.
+This mod adds roads, and city blocks for now, but I add to it very frequently.
+## To do:
+1. Add road corners
+2. Add survival recipes
+3. Add more road signs
+4. Add more decoration